mattcarlotta/react-starter-kit/README.md

 To build and bundle your client resources for production, while inside the client's root directory, use `npm run build` (source maps will be excluded).
 After you have built your React application for production, use `npm start` while at the application's root directory.
 You should now see your React application running on `http://localhost:3000`.

+To see more script commands, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/package.json">package.json</a>

 ## Configuration

 - `envs/envs.js` node and webpack environment variables.